 Born in Vietnam, Venerable Hang Truong grew up during the war, and was educated in the United States.
 He was ordained in the Chinese tradition and received the direct tutelage of Chinese Zen lineage Master Hsuan Hua, the founder of the City of Ten Thousand Buddhas.
 Master Hang Truong has served and worked with multiethnic communities across Asia, America and Europe.

-The Master embodies, teaches, and lives by multicultural, multi-disciplined, global centric values.
+The Master embodies, teaches, and lives by multicultural, multi-disciplined, global-centric values.
 He is very well-known for his holistic, integral approach to modernize and integrate Buddhism into the fast changing world.

-In 2002, Master Hang Truong created the Compassionate Service Society, a non-profit organization that helps heal the body, mind and spirit.
+In 2002, Master Hang Truong created the Compassionate Service Society, a non-profit organization that helps heal the body, mind, and spirit.
 In 2003 he co-founded Hana Spiritual Retreat in Maui, Hawaii, a spiritual center for key leaders of world religions to gather for inter-religious dialogues and cross-cultural understanding.
 In 2005, the Master launched worldwide effort to help the victims and survivors of the Asian tsunami in Sri Lanka.
-In a world that is in dire need for love and caring, Venerable Hang Truong's innovative work and teaching bring invigorating spiritual uplift and healing, and transcend ethnocentrism and cultural divides.
-His promotions of peace and harmony for self and community are indeed the new hallmarks of Buddhism in the 21st century.
+In a world that is in dire need for love and caring, Venerable Hang Truong's innovative work and teaching bring invigorating spiritual uplift and healing, and transcends ethnocentrism and cultural divides.
+His promotion of peace and harmony for self and community are indeed the new hallmarks of Buddhism in the 21st century.